 For a more diversified option that covers a wider swath of the bond market, consider the Fidelity Total Bond Fund (FTBFX).

-Fidelity Total Bond Fund’s management allocates its assets across a wide variety of bonds and other income-producing debt.
-Currently, it invests roughly a third of assets each into U.S. government and U.S. corporate bonds, and another 20% or so in pass-through mortgage-backed securities (MBSes).
-The rest is sprinkled across ABSes, commercial MBSes, foreign sovereign debt, and more.
+FTBFX’s management team allocates its assets across 6,630 holdings representing a wide variety of bonds and other income-producing debt.
+Currently, it invests the largest percentage of its assets (more than 40%) into U.S. government bonds, another 26% into corporates, and about 14% into pass-through mortgage-backed securities (MBSes).
+The rest is sprinkled across ABSes, commercial MBSes (CMBSes), collateralized mortgage obligations (CMOs), foreign sovereign debt, and more.

 While FTBFX tends to gravitate toward investment-grade debt, the fund is allowed to invest up to 20% of assets in bonds rated below investment-grade, which potentially offer higher returns in exchange for accepting slightly higher risk.
 (Sub-investment-grade bonds are also referred to as high-yield debt securities or junk bonds.)
-That said, at the moment, 86% of the portfolio is investment-grade, so the fund isn’t even using its full allowable allotment to junk bonds.
+Right now, management is only using about half (10%) of its allowable allotment to high-yield debt.

 Want to learn more about FTBFX?
 Check out the Fidelity provider site.